dopry/electron-maker-velopack/README.md

 ### packId

 The package id string to pass to the `--packId` argument of `vpk`.
 This must be a valid nupkg ID (containing only alphanumeric characters, underscores, dashes, and dots).
-Defaults to the app name, with characters not valid in nupkg IDs replaced by underscores.
+Defaults to `name` in the packager configuration or the app name, with characters not valid in nupkg IDs replaced by underscores.

 This value is used for the `<id>` of the generated nupkg.